 | Acceptable | 8-12% | Background noise, accents present |

-Language variance: English typically achieves <8% WER while Hindi may reach 18-22% WER.
+Language variance: English typically achieves less than 8% WER while Hindi may reach 18-22% WER.
 Set language-specific thresholds.

 Alert Thresholds & Failure Modes